thekalinga/books-raw/repo/introduction-to-international-law/15-state-responsibility.md

 been infringed.
 More often than not this raises purely a question of construction of the words used.
 If the treaty provision is broken, responsibility follows.
-According to the Permanent Court of International Justice in the Chorzów Factory (Indemnity) Case,[^296/3] it is a principle of international law that "any breach of an engagement involves an obligation to make reparation".
+According to the Permanent Court of International Justice in the _Chorzów Factory (Indemnity) Case_,[^296/3] it is a principle of international law that "any breach of an engagement involves an obligation to make reparation".